 One more profile painting appeared in the Yamato 2 Roman Album, published in March 1980.
-It was the one and only time this particular piece was used, a “Perspective Illustration” foldout by Hitoshi Ikematsu whose also did paintings for JAXA and textbooks on space exploration.
+It was the one and only time this particular piece was used, a “Perspective Illustration” foldout by an artist named Hitoshi Ikematsu whose also did paintings for JAXA and textbooks on space exploration.

 The second interior view had the same vintage as the first.
 The original illustration was absolutely exquisite in its level of detail and served as a basis for a partially-colored version that appeared in the center spread of the 1974 TV “pitch book” (below).